The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.0

 The SLC comes with all the safety kit you might expect from a prestige roadster, including six airbags, stability control and a high-performance braking system.
 It also comes with one or two bits you might not necessarily expect, such as autonomous braking, a pedestrian-friendly pop-up bonnet and a system that warns you if you’re getting tired.
 Several other clever systems, like blind-spot monitors and lane-keep assistants, are also available by way of various option packages.
 The SLC hasn’t yet been crash tested by Euro NCAP, and the SLK hasn’t been tested since 2002, either.

-Sport models form the entry point into SLC ownership, and even these models come with a half-decent amount of kit, including air-conditioning, electric windows, DAB radio, cruise control, Bluetooth and a fabric wind deflector.
-Upgrading to AMG Line trim will earn you a whole heap of aesthetic enhancements inside and out, but virtually nothing in the way of extra luxury toys.
+The mainstream SLCs all come in AMG Line trim, which gets you air-conditioning, electric windows, DAB radio, cruise control, Bluetooth and a fabric wind deflector.
 The SLC 43 version gets extra mechanical bits to handle the extra power, along with neck-level heating, reversing sensors, heated seats and sat-nav.
 However, you could argue that those last three items should be standard-fit throughout the range, rather than being left on the options list.

 Because you’re attracted by the image of the three-pointed star, and by the sleek good looks of the SLC.
 However, if you’re not absolutely sold on either of those things, we’d suggest you also give the Audi TT Roadster a look.
 It has all the SLC’s prestige and beauty, but adds a nicer interior and better driving experience on top.